Enter the

 Description/Taste

-Knobby Russet apples are small to medium-sized fruits with a conic to round shape, often masked by an unusual surface texture.
-The fruit’s yellow-green skin is covered in bumps, warts, ribbing, and knobs, giving the apple an asymmetrical appearance.
-The surface is also enveloped in rough, grey-black russeting, red-orange blush spots, and raised lenticels.
+Knobby Russet apples are a small to medium-sized varietal, averaging 6 to 7.5 centimeters in diameter, and have a conical to round shape.
+The apple's surface has a bright green base hue, often masked by an unusual layer of russet.
+The grey-black to brown russet creates raised bumps, warts, ribbing, and protrusions, giving the fruits an asymmetrical, irregular appearance with a rough, sandpaper-like texture.
+The surface is also enveloped in red-orange blush spots and raised lenticels.
 Underneath the mottled skin, the flesh is ivory to pale yellow, fine-grained, dry, and dense, encasing a small central core filled with black-brown, oval seeds.
-Knobby Russet apples have a complex but subtle flavor, consisting of a balanced, sweet-tart taste with notes of citrus, spice, and nuts.
+Knobby Russet apples have a firm, chewy, and dense consistency and a complex, green apple-like flavor, consisting of a balanced, sweet-tart taste with tangy notes of citrus and spice.

 Seasons/Availability